BloodStorm: Development

 Home ports for the Saturn and PlayStation were announced in early 1995, but were later cancelled.

 Reception

 In North America, RePlay reported BloodStorm to be the eight most-popular arcade game at the time.
 Play Meter listed the game to be the seventeenth most-popular arcade game at the time.
-According to Electronic Gaming Monthly, "BloodStorm enjoyed some success in the arcades, but it had very tough competition (MKII [Mortal Kombat II])."
+According to Electronic Gaming Monthly, "BloodStorm enjoyed some success in the arcades, but it had very tough competition (MKII)."

 Entertainment Weekly gave the game a D and wrote that "If The Simpsons ever did a parody of Mortal Kombat, the result might be BloodStorm, a brutal fighting game in which players cut each other's arms off, launch cruise missiles at one another, and get impaled.
 But BloodStorm isn't funny, except in a snickering, Beavis and Butt-Head sort of way — like when the screen flashes 'Cat Fight!' before two female combatants step into the ring."